Operation Wetback: Bracero Program (1942–1964)

 After this agreement was reached, the Mexican government continued pressuring the United States to strengthen its border security or face the suspension of the legal stream of Mexican laborers entering the United States.
-In October 1948, Immigration officials opened the Texas- Mexico border which allowed several thousand undocumented workers to cross the border.
+In October 1948, Immigration officials opened the Texas–Mexico border which allowed several thousand undocumented workers to cross the border.
 From here most workers were escorted by Border Patrol agents straight to the cotton fields.
 This event started the informal practice of using undocumented Mexican labor while the blacklist was in place.
-This incident was problematic due to the direct way the US government was involved in the managing and movement of these undocumented workers.
+This incident was problematic due to the direct way the US government was involved in the management and movement of these undocumented workers.
 This opening of the border was also in direct violation of previous agreements with the Mexican government.
 This incident would become known as the El Paso incident.
-Two million Mexican nationals participated in the program during its existence, but tensions between the program's stated and implicit goals, plus its ultimate ineffectiveness in limiting illegal immigration into the United States, eventually led to Operation Wetback in 1954.
+Two million Mexican nationals participated in the Bracero program during its existence, but tensions between the program's stated and implicit goals, plus its ultimate ineffectiveness in limiting illegal immigration into the United States, eventually led to Operation Wetback in 1954.